LearnersGuild/curriculum-app/phases/practice/README.md

 - How to render dynamically generated HTML
 - How to add migrations to your database schema

+## Learner Expectations
+- Daily standup at 9am.
+- Weekly 1:1 checkin with an SEP.
+- End of week project demo.

 ## Modules

 - _P:_ [CRUD Mutability - Goal 383](../../modules/CRUD-Mutability--Goal-383)